jopawi7/OptionCalculator/Backend/Output/outputDocumentation.md

-The output is always provided in the following JSON format:
+The output is always provided in the following JSON format.
+NEVER remove keys in output.json {
-{
   "theoretical_price": float,
   "delta": number,